luamfb/intro_x86-64/README.md

 And as usual, `valgrind` is wonderful for finding memory-related errors.

+### Intel vs AT&T syntax

+In x86 assembly, there are two "flavors" of syntax: Intel and AT&T.
+`nasm` uses Intel syntax, while the GNU assmebler (`as`) uses AT&T syntax by default (though it has support for Intel syntax as well).
+All source files presented here were written for `nasm` and therefore use the Intel syntax.

+The file `att.md` summarizes the differences between the two flavors.

 ### References

 There are several seemingly vague references in the code, such as 'ABI',